jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/GleefulAcclaimedIndianspinyloach' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
 _Les Miserables is a story of antagonists, protagonists, and especially extras singing about becoming player gods.
 Notice after a new philosophy clicked, they made it real with that lever of power called a musket.
 Credit: [Civilization 6](https://www.youtube.com/watch?v=MD9druFjSkg) and [Les Miserables](https://www.youtube.com/watch?v=1q82twrdr0U)._

 Revolution spread the people's liberty, equality, and fraternity throughout the world.
 In a few years, the Medieval Age was finally gone.
 The dark majic of fake holiness was exposed.
 The royals Death Star rulebook was destroyed.
 Everyone paid taxes and was answerable to the law.
 Church and State were separate.
-The government had checks and balances.
-Civilization embraced a new ruling philosophy of Equality and Democracy.
+Government had checks and balances.
 Main Street put presidents and senators, judges, and sheriffs in power, who ruled at the request of the people because the people were player gods.

-Rousseau died, never having found a home.
+Rousseau died never having found a home.
 After they won their revolutions, the people put him to rest inside the glorious Panthéon.
 He was heralded as a renowned breaker of chains, destroyer of corrupted rulebooks, and liberator of player gods with his new philosophy.

-Rousseau made ordinary people realize any guy can be the prince, and any girl can be Cinderella.
+Such was the payment ordinary people gave to the person who said any guy can be the prince, and any girl can be Cinderella.

 The question for us is, how did Rousseau help an entire people embrace a new age, become player gods, and change their ruling philosophy?
 I'd especially like to know how we do it better because I'd really like to skip horrible wars and revolutions as we venture into the Internet Age.